Orgacord/godong/README.md

 Godong is completely free and open source under the very permissive [MIT license](https://godotengine.org/license).
 No strings attached, no royalties, nothing.
 The users' games are theirs, down to the last line of engine code.
-Godot's development is fully independent and community-driven, empowering users to help shape their engine to match their expectations.
-It is supported by the [Godot Foundation](https://godot.foundation/) not-for-profit.
+Godot's development is fully independent from Godong's development.

 ## Getting the original engine